-This window is invoked from the Data Display window (Tools > Generate Encrypted Password).
+This window is invoked from the Database Explorer window (Tools > Generate Encrypted Password).

 Our solution to this is to use encrypted passwords in your batch scripts.
 The procedure is to: